Changes to Pandemic Management

 - notify any education facility they are enrolled at or a work premises they are likely to attend for work within 24 hours of becoming a close contact

-- undertake 5 Rapid Antigen Tests (RATs) during the self-quarantine period with a negative result each time, with a minimum of 24 hours between each test.
+- undertake five Rapid Antigen Tests (RATs) during the self-quarantine period with a negative result each time, with a minimum of 24 hours between each test

 4. Create and review COVIDSafe Plans

 Businesses or organisations with on-site operations (including home-based businesses) must have a .
-The Plan should be regularly reviewed to ensure it is current. and includes any other measures a business or an organisation is adopting to manage COVID-19 in the workplace.
+The Plan should be regularly reviewed to ensure it is current and include any other measures a business or an organisation is following to manage COVID-19 in the workplace.
 For more information, visit .

 5. Check face mask requirements